mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A binary tree is _left-balanced_ if for every parent, either the parent is balanced, or the left subtree of that parent is the largest full subtree that could be constructed from the leaves present in the parent's own subtree.
-Note that given a list of `n` items, there is a unique left-balanced binary tree structure with these elements as leaves.
+Given a list of `n` items, there is a unique left-balanced binary tree structure with these elements as leaves.
 In such a left-balanced tree, the `k-th` leaf node refers to the `k-th` leaf node in the tree when counting from the left, starting from 0.

+(Note that left-balanced binary trees are the same structure that is used for the Merkle trees in the Certificate Transparency protocol
+{{?I-D.ietf-trans-rfc6962-bis}}.)

 The _direct path_ of a root is the empty list, and of any other node is the concatenation of that node with the direct path of its